 Are you waiting to be good enough just to start?
 If you are, how do you define good enough?

-I’d like to share my experience.
-By sharing my story I hope to inspire you to move from doubt to action.
+I want to share my experience.
+By sharing my story, I hope to inspire you to move from doubt to action.
 I started Inspireu2Action to help others overcome obstacles that had stood in my way for years.
-This was certainly one of them.

 I spent years chasing after perfection.
 The thought was that I needed to be perfect to do anything of significance.
 In all honesty, I didn’t feel good enough.

 Yes, I believe in setting high standards.
-In fact I do it all the time.
+I do it all the time.
 I like to set goals.
 It’s great to have something to shoot for.
-But, when standards are unrealistic that’s when you have a problem.
-Mine were unrealistic and that was certainly one of my problems.
+But when standards are unrealistic, that’s when you have a problem.
+Mine were unrealistic, and that was certainly one of my problems.

 How did I change my view of good enough?